seleokojie/bayes-student-outcome/README.md

 If you use this work, please cite:

-> [Eromonsele Okojie], (2025).
+> Eromonsele Okojie, (2025).
 Bayesian Multinomial Logistic Regression for Student Outcomes.
 GitHub repository.
 > UCI Machine Learning Repository: Predict Students’ Dropout and Academic Success.

 ## License